 Further, the appropriations protections only apply to individuals or businesses operating in compliance with a state's medical cannabis laws and provide no protection to individuals or businesses operating in compliance with a state's adult-use cannabis laws.
-However, on June 20, 2019, the U.S. House of Representatives passed the Blumenauer-Norton-McClintock Amendment, which would expand the protections afforded by the Joyce amendment to individuals and businesses operating in compliance with applicable state adult-use cannabis laws.
-The U.S. Senate has yet to take up the Blumenauer-Norton-McClintock Amendment for consideration.
+On June 20, 2019, however, the U.S. House of Representatives passed the Blumenauer-Norton-McClintock Amendment, which would expand the protections afforded by the Joyce amendment to individuals and businesses operating in compliance with applicable state adult-use cannabis laws.
+The U.S. Senate did not include the Blumenauer-McClintock-Norton Amendment in its appropriations bill, and ultimately, the Blumenauer-McClintock-Norton Amendment was not passed into law.
+On July 30, 2020, the U.S. House of Representatives again voted to include the Blumenauer-Norton-McClintock Amendment in its Commerce, Justice, Science, and Related Agencies Appropriations Act, 2021.
+However, it is unclear whether the U.S. Senate will include the Blumenauer-McClintock-Norton Amendment in its version of the appropriations bill and whether it will ultimately be included in appropriations legislation for 2021.